You are here

 Complain about a service or provider

-Complaints to providers – and why we can’t take them up on your behalf
+Complaints to providers – and why we cannot take them up on your behalf

 If you’ve experienced or seen poor care, you have a right to feed back or complain to the organisation that provided or paid for the care.

-We can’t make these complaints for you or take them up on your behalf.
+We cannot make these complaints for you or take them up on your behalf.
 That may seem confusing but it’s because we don’t have powers to investigate or resolve them.

 The only exception to this is for people whose rights are restricted under the Mental Health Act.